r4victor/tenthousandmeters/content/blog/python_bts_12.md

         return self.result()  # May raise too.
 ```

 What sets the result on a future?
-Let's take a function that returns a future for the socket incoming data as an example.
+Let's take a function that creates a future for the socket incoming data as an example.
 Such a function can be implemented as follows:

 1. Create a new `Future` instance.
 2. Call `loop.add_reader()` to register a callback for the socket.
 The callback should read data from the socket and set the data as the future's result.